GreptimeTeam/docs/docs/nightly/en/user-guide/manage-data/overview.md

 ### Update data with same tags and time index

 Updates can be efficiently performed by inserting new data.
-By default, if rows of data have the same tags and time index, the old data will be replaced with the new data.
+If rows of data have the same tags and time index, the old data will be replaced with the new data.
+This means that you can only update columns with a field type.
+To update data, simply insert new data with the same tag and time index as the existing data.

 For more information about column types, please refer to the [Data Model](../concepts/data-model.md).

 :::warning Note
 Excessive updates may negatively impact query performance, even though the performance of updates is the same as insertion.
 :::

-To update data, you can insert new data with the same tag and time index as the existing data.
-This updating mechanism is supported by all GreptimeDB protocols in the [Ingest Data documents](/user-guide/ingest-data/overview.md).
-The following example uses SQL.
+#### Overwrite all fields in a table

+By default, when updating data, all fields will be overwritten with the new values, except for [InfluxDB line protocol](/user-guide/clients/influxdb-line.md), which only [updates the specified fields](#overwrite-specific-fields-in-a-table).
+The following example using SQL demonstrates the behavior of overwriting all fields in a table.

 Assuming you have a table named `monitor` with the following schema.
 The `host` column represents the tag and the `ts` column represents the time index.